nufanDK/Virtual-Screens-Driver-Setup/README.md

 # Virtual-Screens-Driver-Setup
 Scripts and drivers for installing multiple virtual screens for use with VR applications that displays the desktop.
-Utilizes a combination of drivers from Immersed (https://immersed.com/) and one from Amyuni (https://www.amyuni.com/forum/viewtopic.php?t=3030), in order to create multiple instances of virtual screens.
+Utilizes a combination of drivers from Immersed (https://immersed.com/) and usbmidd from Amyuni (https://www.amyuni.com/forum/viewtopic.php?t=3030), in order to create multiple instances of virtual screens.

 Scripts are Powershell scripts for activating the virtual screens and setting resolutions.
 AutoHotKey scripts are also included, in order to account for the scale function not being accessible through PowerShell (per 2020).